waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## C. Obstacles & Solutions
 - **Rocket Grunt (Mt.
 Moon B2F at 30, 12):** Confirmed via dialogue that he is blocking the path south and demands a fossil to pass.
+- **Officer Jenny (Cerulean City):** Blocking path east due to Team Rocket robbery.
+All attempts to move her by interacting with NPCs, Pikachu, and items in the Trashed House have failed.

 # IV.
 Active Hypotheses & Test Results
-- **Hypothesis 1 (Invalidated):** The fossil needed to pass the Rocket Grunt is located in a previously unexplored section of Mt.
-Moon 1F. **Result (Turn 194646):** The entire eastern corridor originating from the Super Nerd at (25, 32) is a confirmed dead end.
+- **Hypothesis 1 (Active):** The trigger to move Officer Jenny is located on Route 24 (Nugget Bridge), another known Team Rocket area. **Test Plan:** Proceed north to Route 24 and investigate.
-- **Hypothesis 2 (Active):** The fossil is located on a lower floor of Mt.
+- **Hypothesis 2 (Active):** The fossil needed for the Mt.
+Moon Rocket Grunt is located on a lower floor of Mt.
 Moon (B1F or B2F). **Test Plan:** Systematically re-explore all paths on B1F and B2F, starting from known ladders.
-- **Untested Assumption 1:** The Officer Jenny blocking the path in Cerulean City is a permanent story block.
-- **Untested Assumption 2:** The fossil for the Mt.
-Moon Rocket Grunt might not be in Mt.
-Moon itself.
-I may need to find it elsewhere and return later.

 # V. Tool & Agent Development